alanmcgore/carbonintensity/README.md

 This version also adds in a regional low carbon generation percentage, which is calculated as nuclear + wind + solar + biomass + hydro as well as the work by @jfparis to implement optimal windows/forecasts.

-.2 Adds a regional fossil fuel generation percentage which calculates as gas + coal generation from the current window.
+.2 Adds a regional fossil fuel generation percentage which calculates as gas + coal generation from the current window. .3 Adds oil and calls 48h service.
 ## Example

 Retrieve regional and national information based on postcode `SW1` for the next 24 hours starting now: